aridoza/foundational-java/functional-programming-lesson/04-optionals/README.md

 In getDefaultName method
 John

-Even though we populate the value in the Optional, the "getDefaultName" is executed.
-I can't explain why the Java people decided to code it that way, but this can be a big deal if the "getDefaultName" method has to hit a database.
+Even though we populate the value in the Optional, the "getDefaultName" is executed. <!-- "I can't explain why the Java people decided to code it that way, but"
+I would leave that out, it might confuse the class.
+This is the way Java traditionally worked - all pieces of an expression are always computed (ternary and logical operators being exceptions).
+That was why Lambdas were introduced.
+Now that we have Lambdas however, we can't go back and change the way existing code works.
+That is a big no-no in Javaland!
+Victor -->  This can be a big deal if the "getDefaultName" method has to do something slow, like hiting a database.
 This results in unnecessary executions.
 Now let's look at an example using _orElseGet_
 .
 ```java
 System.out.println("orElseGet with populated Optional");